Mount Victor Station

-The property and neighbouring Plumbago Station occupy an area of 494000 acre of arid country which has a mean annual rainfall of 8 in.
+The property and neighbouring Plumbago Station occupy an area of 494000 acre of arid country, which has a mean annual rainfall of 8 in.

-The property is stocked with 32,000 poll merino sheep and 120 cattle.
+The property is stocked with 32,000 Poll Merino sheep and 120 cattle.

-The property was established by Dr C. G. Hawker prior to 1859, one of many holdings passed onto his children following his death in 1895.
+The property was established by George Charles Hawker prior to 1859, one of many holdings passed onto his children following his death in 1895.

 Mount Victor was one of many properties owned by Michael Seymour Hawker along with Bungaree, Partacoona, McCoy's Well and Sturt's Meadow.

 The station was acquired in 1971 by H.G.
-MacLachlan of the Jumbuck Pastoral Company who still owned it in 2012.
+MacLachlan of the Jumbuck Pastoral Company, who still owned it in 2025.